orionorganizacao-dotcom/a-dap-protocol/docs/adap-operational-provenance-v0.1.md

-# A-DAP — Operational Provenance Layer v0.2
+# A-DAP — Verification Transfer Protocol (VTP) v0.1

 ## Provenance Notice

 This document is a conceptual and architectural specification developed within the A-DAP research workflow.

-Examples, schemas, and structures are illustrative reference artifacts intended to formalize operational provenance concepts.
+Examples, schemas, and structures are illustrative reference artifacts intended to formalize evidence transfer and verification mechanisms.

-This document does not claim novelty over cryptographic primitives, logging systems, provenance mechanisms, timestamps, hashing systems, or evidence preservation techniques individually.
+This document does not claim novelty over cryptographic primitives, timestamp systems, signature schemes, blockchain systems, distributed verification networks, or evidence preservation mechanisms individually.

 Its contribution is the architectural composition and evidentiary relationship among these components.